adrianmartinsen/AustraliaBlog/content/posts/a-week-in-our-new-home/index.md

 neighborhood.
 It as allowed us to explore the local area more and so far we have found an additional five playgrounds to the two we already knew about.
 There definitely is not a lack of playgrounds in this area.

+## Last-ditch vacation

+To round off the week we did another trip to the aquarium since Anna didn't come last time.
+Their big crocodile was in a much better place to view him this time and he sure is big.
+Overall it is a nice little aquarium so we will probably be back again.
+And what vacation isn't complete without some shopping?
+To not spend too much money we checked out some thrift stores, or op shops as they call them here.
+Found a few hidden treasures and got some small things for the house for a decent price.
+Plenty of thrift stores to choose from as well so there will be more thrifting in the future I am sure.
+Also managed to snap a picture of a Kmart finally!